OpenZWave/node-openzwave-shared/README-api.md

 So, be sure to register a "scan complete" callback, and after it gets called, you can safely start issuing commands to your ZWave devices.

-**Controlling zwave valueIDs** is usually done by passing the ValueID as a Javascipt object or as 4 discrete integer arguments:
+**Controlling zwave valueIDs** is usually done by passing an [OpenZWave::ValueID](http://openzwave.com/dev/classOpenZWave_1_1ValueID.html) as a Javascipt object or as 4 discrete integer arguments:
 - 1: ZWave Node Id,
 - 2: Command Class,
 - 3: Instance and